This document describes the functional differences between traffic shaping and traffic policing both of which limit the output rate.

 Both the shape and police commands restrict the output rate to a maximum kbps value.
 Importantly, neither mechanism provides a minimum bandwidth guarantee during periods of congestion.
 Use the bandwidth or priority command to provide such guarantees.

 A hierarchical policy uses two service policies – a parent policy to apply a QoS mechanism to a traffic aggregate and a child policy to apply a QoS mechanism to a flow or subset of the aggregate.
-Logical interfaces, such as subinterfaces and tunnel interfaces, require a hierarchical policy with the traffic-limiting feature at the parent level and queuing at lower levels.
-The traffic-limiting feature reduces the output rate and (presumably) creates congestion, as seen by queuing excess packets.
+Logical interfaces, such as sub-interfaces and tunnel interfaces, require a hierarchical policy with the traffic-

 However, if the shape command is used, the result is a hierarchical queuing system, and all guarantees are made.
 In other words, when the offered load exceeds the shape rate, the VoIP and IP classes are guaranteed their rate, and the class-default traffic (at the child level) incurs any drops.

-Caution: This configuration is not recommended and is shown to illustrate the difference between the police versus the shape command when limiting a traffic aggregate.
+Caution: This configuration is not recommended and is shown to illustrate the difference between the police versus the shape command when it limits a traffic aggregate.

 class-map match-all IP